Microsoft releases new Windows 10 preview with To-Do ink support, Sticky Notes 3.0, and delay snip

 - Fixed an issue resulting in pinning to app icons to the taskbar taking longer than usual recently.

-- Fixed an issue where after setting a pin and removing it, the option to setup a pin from the lock screen could get stuck as the default login method, rather than the login screen remembering your preferred login method.
+- Fixed an issue where after setting a pin and removing it, the option to set up a pin from the lock screen could get stuck as the default login method, rather than the login screen remembering your preferred login method.

 - Some adjustments to improve the amount of CPU that cdpusersvc uses.